-TPS provides support and leadership to the transport planning profession but it needs its own leadership in the form of 15 elected Directors.
-All members of the Society are eligible for election as a Director and we urge you to consider joining the Board in the March 2019 elections.
-There will be six Board positions available, with the opportunities to provide support aligned to a number of functions including policy, communication and marketing, events, young professionals and international development.
+TPS provides support and leadership to the transport planning profession but it needs its own leadership in the form of 15 elected Directors, including the Chair.
+All members of the Society are eligible for election as a Director and we urge you to consider joining the Board in the March 2021 elections.
+In addition, as the current Chair's term of office ends in March 2021, we are seeking nominations for Chair, a role that lasts two years.
+There will be four Board positions available, with the opportunities to provide support aligned to a number of functions including the general operation of the Society through functions such as the Company Secretary and Treasurer together with areas such as policy, communication and marketing, events, young professionals and international development.